wujiashu0421/SPART/docs/source/Tutorial.rst

 	t_{x}=J_{0x}\dot{q}_{0}+J_{mx}\dot{q}_{m}

-Equations of Motion and inertia matrices
+Equations of Motion and Inertia Matrices
 ========================================

-The generic equations of motion can be written as follows.
+The generic equations of motion can be written as follows:

 .. math::

 	H\left(q\right)\ddot{q}+C\left(q,\dot{q}\right)\dot{q}=\mathcal{\tau}

-With :math:`H` being the generalized inertia matrix, :math:`C` the generalized convective inertia matrix, :math:`q` the generalized joint variables and :math:`\tau` the generalized joint forces.
+with :math:`H` being the Generalized Inertia Matrix (GIM), :math:`C` the Convective Inertia Matrix (CIM), :math:`q` the generalized joint variables and :math:`\tau` the generalized joint forces.

 The generalized joint variables are composed by the base-spacecraft variables :math:`q_{0}` and the manipulator joint variables :math:`q_{m}`.
 The contributions of the base-spacecraft and the manipulator can be made explicit when writing the equations of motion.